fusionpbx/fusionpbx-docs/source/applications/voicemail_transcription.md

-# Voicemail Transcription in FusionPBX 5.3
+# Voicemail Transcription
 ## Overview
-This document provides a step-by-step guide for setting up the email transcription service in FusionPBX version 5.3.
+This document provides a step-by-step guide for setting up the email transcription service in FusionPBX version 5.3 and higher.
 It supports various service providers such as OpenAI, Google, Azure, or a custom solution.

 ## Step-by-Step
 1. **Log in to FusionPBX**